Technology as a Reinforcement Tool

 Computers in the classroom have evolved from a luxury to a necessity as communication technologies progress.
-As traditional classrooms have proven successful with the use of modern technology, Autism specialists have been researching and initiating therapies to use computers to improve communication skills in Autistic children.
+As traditional classrooms have proven successful with the use of modern technology, autism specialists have been researching and developing therapies that use computers to improve communication means for children with autism.

 How Does It Work?